 About Guppy Fry

 The guppy fry are often dropped in high quantities.
 A single female can drop up to 120 guppy fry.
-They are just a 0.25 inch in length when they are born.
-They are often an easy prey for other fishes, even their parents.
-If you want to protect your guppy fry, there are few things you can do.
+They are just a 0.25 inches in length when they are born.
+They are often easy prey for other fishes, even their parents.
+If you want to protect your guppy fry, there are a few things you can do.

-You can also use separate aquariums to grow you guppy fry, however this requires space and other aquarium equipment.
+You can also use separate aquariums to grow your guppy fry, however, this requires space and other aquarium equipment.

 Live-bearing Aquarium Fish Species

-Guppy fish is not the only livebearer specie.
+Guppy fish is not the only livebearer species.
 There are quite a few of them:

 - and many more

-Live-bearers consists of more than 200 different species.
+Live-bearers consist of more than 200 different species.
 Not all of them reproduce at the same frequency, however.